angular/code-of-conduct/README.md

 See [CODE_OF_CONDUCT.md](https://github.com/angular/code-of-conduct/blob/master/CODE_OF_CONDUCT.md).

-This code of conduct applies to all of the projects under the [Angular organization on GitHub](https://github.com/orgs/angular/) and Angular community at large.
+This code of conduct applies to all of the projects under the [Angular organization on GitHub](https://github.com/orgs/angular/) and the Angular community at large (IRC, mailing lists, Google+, Twitter, etc.).

 See the [contributing guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md) and the [tutorial on building angular](http://docs.angularjs.org/misc/contribute) for technical details of contributing to AngularJS or its satellite projects.